Baseline Definition – A Reliable Assessment Model for the Finance Function

 Risk & Controls

 Lastly, with the above information, you can look at the control framework as it applies to this process.
 Already, there is an indication of control problems – for instance, the number of findings and your feeling of under-billing.
-First, you have to understand the process reality compared to the agreements.
+First, you have to understand the reality of the process compared to the agreements.
 Then, you have to review which steps are manual or otherwise.
 Last, you must investigate who is doing what, whether they are appropriately skilled, and how well they work together.
 With this, you can assess the risks and determine whether the existing controls are mitigating the “right” risks in the “right” way.

 The Road to Resolution?